mldictionary/mldictionary/README.md

 >>> len(snake_means)
 4
 >>> snake_means
-'a reptile with a long body and no legs.'
+['a reptile with a long body and no legs: ' ...]
 ...
 ```